brocessing/ghp/README.md

   -b, --branch=<branchName>
                           Specify the branch to deploy to (default: gh-pages).
   -m, --message=<msg>     Use the given <msg> as the commit message.
+  -a, --append=<dir>      Copy to the pushed directory another directory.
   -f, --force             Deploy without checking for uncommited changes.
   -q, --quiet             Suppress step summary messages.
   -c, --cache=<cacheDir>  Specify a cache directory.

 ```

 ## Node.js